-Trump Says Iran Deserves A Great Future of Prosperity and Peace | Breitbart
+Trump Says Iran Deserves a Great Future of Prosperity and Peace | Breitbart

 President Donald Trump on Wednesday said that the people of Iran deserve a “great future” and would be embraced by the United States if Iran seeks peace.

-“We want you to have a future and a great future, one that you deserve,” Trump said in an short speach from the White House, addressing himself directly to the “people and leaders of Iran.”
+“We want you to have a future and a great future, one that you deserve,” Trump said in a short speech from the White House, addressing himself directly to the “people and leaders of Iran.”

 Trump urged U.S. allies as well as China and Russia to “work together to make a deal with Iran that makes the world a safer and more peaceful place.”